isomerpages/govtech-stp/_vtl-air/VTL (Air) Checklist for Travel to Singapore.md

 Travellers are required to undergo post-arrival COVID-19 ARTs at <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a> on <span style="color:red;">Days 3 and 7</span> of their arrival in Singapore.
 Instructions for the dates of tests and appointment booking will be emailed to travellers upon their arrival in Singapore.

 The test will be self-administered and supervised by an approved COVID-19 test provider.
-The test will cost S$15 (inclusive of GST), with payment to be made at the QTCs/CTCs through cashless modes such as Mastercard, NETS, PayNow and Visa. <b><u>Cash will not be accepted</u></b>.
+Each test costs S$15 (inclusive of GST), with payment to be made online.
+The electronic receipt must be shown during registration as proof of payment. <u><b>Cash will not be accepted</b></u>.
 Children aged 3 to 12 must be accompanied by a caregiver, aged 21 years old and above.
 The caregiver may be required to help administer the test if the child is unable to do so.

 Children aged 2 and below in this calendar year are not required to undergo any of the post-arrival ARTs.